 |Powers and Logarithms|

-With the new GCE Specification starting in September 2017 – students studying AS or A-level Mathematics will cover both areas of the Applied Curriculum – resulting in a broad understanding of Mathematics which will be applicable to a wide range of complementary subjects and university options.
+Students will cover both areas of the Applied Curriculum – resulting in a broad understanding of mathematics, which will be applicable to a wide range of complementary subjects and university options.

 The course is assessed through three examinations at the end of the Upper Sixth:

-A level in Further Mathematics has two components:
+A level in Further Maths has two components:

 |Extended Algebraic Processing||Mechanics – involves the study of forces and motion|